SAP-samples/xsc-cap-migration/README.md

 </p>

 **xsc-compatibility-mode** is a view property introduced to maintain behavioral compatibility with how Calculation Views, especially those with aggregation nodes or star joins, worked in XS Classic (XSC) when migrating them to HANA Deployment Infrastructure (HDI) in XSA.
-In the SAP HANA Application Migration Assistant, the UI provides a drop down with 3 options for the xsc-compatibility-mode.
+In the SAP HANA Application Migration, the UI provides a drop down with 3 options for the xsc-compatibility-mode.
 	They are:
 	<li>True: Sets the value to true and enables the legacy XS Classic behaviour in CVs</li>
  	<li>False: Sets the value to false and adopts the native XSA behaviour</li>